In most scenarios, B2C companies have more to gain by bargaining than not.

-Horacio Falcão is a Senior Affiliate Professor of Decision Sciences at INSEAD, where he teaches mainly on the topic of Negotiation.
+Horacio Falcão is Professor of Mangement Practice in Decision Sciences at INSEAD, where he teaches mainly on the topic of Negotiation.
 He is also a founding partner at Pluris, where he conducts negotiation and mediation training, coaching, facilitation and consulting to the private and public sectors.
 In 2010, Horacio published his book: Value Negotiation: How to Finally Get the Win-Win Right.

 Previously, Horacio worked at Cambridge Negotiation Strategies and CMI International Group (a spin-off from the Harvard Negotiation Project) and previously at two prestigious law firms in Brazil.
 He founded and was the first Vice President of the Harvard Latin America Law Society.
 He has worked for the International Court of Arbitration in Paris and as a Harvard-trained mediator he has mediated cases at the courts of Massachusetts.
 A lawyer trained in both civil and common law systems, Horacio graduated as an LL.M. from Harvard Law School with a concentration on alternative dispute resolution in 1997.